leapdao/leapdao-website/src/blog/content/mainnet-postmortem.md

 ## Our validator setup before the incident

 LEAP network is still in its [PoA era](https://leapdao.org/blog/Plasma-Roadmap/) and the mainnet validator is operated by LeapDAO.
-To ensure better validator uptime, we were running two copies of the same validator (sharing the same signing key): one copy is proposing blocks and the other just passively following the chain.
+To ensure better validator uptime, we were running two copies of the same validator (sharing the same signing key): one copy is proposing blocks and the other is just passively following the chain.
 The plan was that in case of the proposing node failure, we should be able to quickly switch over to the backup node making it active.
 Well, don't try this at home.
 The setup appeared to be [dangerous](https://twitter.com/zmanian/status/1145072296723275776) — we needed to make sure that at no point both copies are producing blocks at the same time.

 <img src="/img/blog/mainnet-topology.png" height="560" width="480" alt="LEAP Mainnet topology before the incident">